hanac7500/hanac7500/README.md

 Hi!
 My name is Hana and I'm a Computer Science graduate student at University of Maryland, College Park (UMD)!

 Currently I'm....
-- :seedling: Working on Data Science & AI/ML techniques.
+- :seedling: Working on simulation & model optimization and characterization.
 - 👩‍🎓: Completing my Masters Degree!
+- 🍎 Pursuing a PhD in Data Science & Machine Learning!

 My Goals...
 - :zap:  Make data into information!